 One of these problems is an enlargement of the gland.

-The problem with an enlarged thyroid is that it is a nonspecific term which is simply used to describe the shape and size of the thyroid gland.
+The problem with an enlarged thyroid is that it is a nonspecific term that is simply used to describe the shape and size of the thyroid gland (1).

 Knowing that your thyroid is enlarged or swollen doesn’t necessarily say anything about the function of your gland (which is perhaps one of the most important aspects of your thyroid).